GaecKo/TDQuicker/README.md

 ## <ins>Known Issues</ins>:

-> __Note__:A few issues are currently known.
+> __Note__: A few issues are currently known.

-1. Task alignement when the scroll bar is not centered:
+1. Task alignment when the scroll bar is not shown:
 	* I have tried a lot of things to fix this, but without any result...

 2. Height of the task boxes: